 When to Choose DIY Air Duct Cleaning

-If you know how to clean air ducts, you may want to consider performing the job yourself.
+If you know how to clean vents and air ducts, you may want to consider performing the job yourself.
 If you plan on doing it, it is best to perform the job before the warm weather season, so it will be ready to go when you start it up in the spring.
 You may also want to consider cleaning your air ducts if you have recently performed home renovations or installed a new HVAC system.

 How to Clean Your HVAC Ducts DIY